florianpirchner/java-gpt-commands/README.md

 ## Credits
 This project was inspired by "[Auto-GPT"](https://github.com/Torantulino/Auto-GPT).
 By reading the Auto-GPT code i could learn a lot about proper system-prompts.
 And even how to put GPT-4 into a cage.

 I also used some prompt sentences from there.
-The pieces of code related to Auto-GPT are makred properly.
+The parts of prompt related to Auto-GPT are marked properly in my java code to pay credit.

 ## How to build with Maven